The Spirit Of Christ Confirms Us

 Today is the sixth Sunday of Easter.
 As we approach the feast of Pentecost, the Church invites us to celebrate the coming of the Advocate.
-She calls us to celebrate the Spirit of truth who strengthens us in the proclamation of the good news.
-The message we bear is not false, rather, it comes from the Advocate.
+She calls us to celebrate the Spirit of truth, which strengthens us in the proclamation of the good news.
+The message we bear is not false.
+Instead, it comes from the Advocate.

-Our first reading is a continuation of the frantic efforts the disciples of Christ are making in order to bear testimony to the risen Lord.
+Our first reading is a continuation of the frantic efforts of the disciples of Christ to bear testimony to the risen Lord.
 Through their efforts, the Samaritans received their Sacraments of Baptism and Confirmation.
-On this day, Peter performed his episcopal function by laying hands upon the new converts.
+Peter performed his episcopal function on this day by laying hands upon the new converts.

-As we are a couple of weeks away from Pentecost, in today’s gospel, Jesus promises us the Holy Spirit, the Advocate.
-However, He gives a condition for receiving the Advocate: “If you love me you will keep my commandments.”
-When we do this, he adds: “I shall ask the Father and he will give you another Advocate to be with you forever, that spirit of truth…I will not leave you orphans.”
+As we are a couple of weeks from Pentecost, Jesus promises us the Holy Spirit, the Advocate in today’s gospel.
+However, He gives a condition for receiving the Advocate: “If you love me, you will keep my commandments.”
+When we do this, he adds: “I shall ask the Father, and he will give you another Advocate to be with you forever, that spirit of truth…I will not leave you, orphans.”

 Peace be with you all!